 After three levels of isolation, the power cord diameter increased from 9.0 mm to 15.0 mm.

-This is an increase of 40% and gave an excellent result in cable performance.
+An increase of 40% which gives excellent results in cable performance.

-The Power cord is still flexible and easy to work with.
+The Power cord is flexible and easy to use.

 The results of AirGap isolation

-These results are for a two-meter Power cord.
+The results are with a two-meter Power cord.

-When this technique is used on the Power cord the isolation is taken to the inside of the plugs and termination screws ensuring the Ultimate connection and reducing the effects of mechanical and electrical vibration.
+Power cord insulation is taken from inside the top plug to the bottom plug.
+The insulation is also taken to the termination screws.
+This gives the ultimate connection and reducing the effects of mechanical and electrical vibration.

 Interconnect cables – Tip to Tip

-When this technique is applied to the interconnect cables, the Canuflex PE-HB is taken right into the connections.
-This is giving tip to tip coverage which ensures a perfect isolation from external interference and effects of mechanical and electrical vibration.
+Working with interconnecting cables, the Canuflex PE-HB is taken over all connections.
+This is ‘tip to tip’ coverage which ensures a perfect isolation from external interference.

 Loudspeaker cables – Tip to Tip

-When this technique is applied to the loudspeaker cables, the Canuflex PE-HB is taken right over the connections.
-This is giving tip to tip coverage which ensures a perfect isolation from external interference and effects of mechanical and electrical vibration.
+When applied to a loudspeaker cable, the Canuflex PE-HB is taken over all connections.
+This is giving ‘tip to tip’ coverage.
+Which ensures a perfect isolation from the effects of mechanical and electrical vibration.

 The ‘AirGap’ isolation process can be applied to any cable where isolation is required.
-The Anti-vibration collars are currently under test but indications of over 50% in vibration reduction and 80% reduction in shock vibration is realistic.
-The performance of the cables is greatly improved by using these techniques regardless of system price.
+The performance is greatly improved by using these techniques regardless of system price.